 Some of the most significant winter clothing in your closet may contain soft and fluffy down for better insulation.
 Additionally, the waterfowl feathers and down are used as fillings in upholstery.

 Since they are associated with prestige because of their source and production process, they remain a luxurious alternative to synthetic fibers.
 Ultimately, there are useful aspects of the waterfowl feathers.
-Your hunting spree may not be a great source of commercial feathers or down; it helps if the waste from slaughtering is used in an environmentally impactful way.
+Your hunting spree may not be a great source of commercial feathers or down, but it helps if the waste from slaughtering is used in an environment-friendly way.